JMagician/Magician-Document/EN/chain/index.md

 String privateKey = ""; // Private key
 Web3j web3j = Web3j.build(new HttpService("https://data-seed-prebsc-1-s1.binance.org:8545/")); // RPC address of the chain

+// This approach is a single instance of
 EthContract ethContract = MagicianWeb3.getEthBuilder().getEthContract(web3j, fromAddressPrivateKey);
+// If you want to create multiple EthContract objects, you can do so in this way EthContract ethContract = EthContract.builder(web3j, privateKey);

 EthAbiCodec ethAbiCodec = MagicianWeb3.getEthBuilder().getEthAbiCodec();

 // Query